Mach-web/Machine_learning/README.md

 Created a dataset of 10-step windows for training.
 The last function takes a time series and converts it to a dataset with windows.
 It takes series, window_size, batch_size and buffer_size as the arguments.

+#### forecasting_with_machine_learning.ipynb

+Train a regression model to make predictions.
+Use keras to find the best learning rate.
+Used early stopping to stop training when the loss does not change for a while.

 # Datasets folder